sudkc37/sudkc37/README.md

 📊 Experienced in building end-to-end ML pipelines, from data preprocessing to model deployment.

-🧠 Expertise in supervised and unsupervised learning, neural networks, time series analysis, and NLP.
+🧠 Expertise in supervised and unsupervised learning, neural networks, time series analysis, Recommendation System and NLP.

 💡 Always exploring new tools and techniques to push the boundaries of AI and ML.